ofanan/SFC_migration/README.md

 - Simulating users mobility using [SUMO](https://sumo.dlr.de/docs/index.html).
 - Implementation of a provably-optimal CPU allocation algorithm (GFA).
 - Implementation of several greedy VM placement algorithms (first-fit, CPVNF, MultiScaler).
-- Formulating and solving the a Linear-Program relaxation for the VM placement problem (which is NP-hard) using either Python's default pulp solver, or Gurobi.
+- Formulating and solving the Linear-Program relaxation for the VM placement problem (which is NP-hard) using either Python's default pulp solver, or Gurobi.
 - A wide range of statistics and performance analysis tools.

 # Overview of the python code files